 In 1978 an interest group made up of Village residents and The Junior League of Westchester-on-Hudson formed to study the possibilities of restoring the Theater and re-equipping it for modern use.
 A proposal for restoration was presented to the Village Board of Trustees.
 After several meetings, the Village agreed to contribute $80,000 to the restoration, contingent on the interest group raising $20,000 for no one source to show community support for the project.
 The non-profit corporation, Irvington Town Hall Theater, Inc. was formed and charged with funding and promotion.
 With $5,000 seed money from the Jr. League, ITHT, Inc. was able to raise $20,000 by May 1979.
 In addition the Thursday Club pledged $11,500 for Phase II of the renovation-the redecoration and refurbishment of our grand dame's facelift.

-The ITHT Commission was established in 1980 by the Village of Irvington to operate and manage the theater.
-Six members of the Commission are appointed by the Mayor and Trustees.
-The annual calendar and capital improvements are the direct responsibility of the Commission, whose long range goals include the installation of air conditioning to permit year round usage of the theater.
+The Theater Commission was established in 1980 by the Village of Irvington to operate and manage the theater.
+Members of the Commission areappointed by the Mayor and Trustees.
+The annual calendar and capital improvements are the direct responsibility of the Commission, whose long range goals include a new entrance to the theater and the installation of air conditioning to permit year round usage of the theater.

 From 1980 to the present, Irvington Theater has been the venue for performances by numerous and diverse artists and performance groups.
 We have been the home to so many organizations through the years (Irvington Town Hall Players, The Youth Theater, Pleasantville Music Theatre, Clocktower Players, Broadway Training Center, Common Ground Concerts - just to name a few) and are excited about what the future holds as more organizations present here and more audiences find this gem in Westchester County.